riscv-boom/riscv-boom/docs/sections/Execute/execute.rst

-For this reason, BOOM uses an abstract Functional Unit class to “wrap" expert-written, low-level functional units from the Rocket repository (see Section [sec:rocket]).
+For this reason, BOOM uses an abstract Functional Unit class to “wrap" expert-written, low-level functional units from the Rocket repository (see :ref:`The Rocket-chip Repository Layout`).
 However, the expert-written functional units created for the Rocket in-order processor make assumptions about in-order issue and commit points (namely, that once an instruction has been dispatched to them it will never need to be killed).
 These assumptions break down for BOOM.

-However, instead of re-writing or forking the functional units, BOOM provides an abstract Functional Unit class (see Fig [fig:abstract-functional-unit]) that “wraps" the lower-level functional units with the parameterized auto-generated support code needed to make them work within BOOM.
+However, instead of re-writing or forking the functional units, BOOM provides an abstract Functional Unit class (see :numref:`abstract-fu`) that “wraps" the lower-level functional units with the parameterized auto-generated support code needed to make them work within BOOM.
 The request and response ports are abstracted, allowing Functional Units to provide a unified, interchangeable